5 Interview Mistakes That You Must Avoid

 Going into an interview is always unnerving, whether you’ve done it more than 100 times or it’s your first.
 Having to sell yourself while coming across well is a delicate balance, especially when you don’t know the person or people you’re talking to.

 Basically, it’s like a long blind date with a lot more on the line.
-While there are all kinds of advice out there, here are a few things NOT to do in your next interview.
+While there are all kinds of advice out there, here are a few interview mistakes that you have to avoid in your next interview.

 Show Up Unprepared

 Companies usually give you a lot of information both about them and the interviewers before they bring you in.
 Read it and then do some digging yourself.
-Going into the interview with only rudimentary knowledge of the company doesn’t show them that you really want the job.
+Going into the interview with only rudimentary knowledge of the company is one of the most common interview mistakes.
+It doesn’t show them that you really want the job.
 Instead, it signals that you don’t care enough to put in the effort to peruse their careers page and do a quick Google search of the latest company news.